Last updated: September 8th, 2023

 Do mods exist for Assetto Corsa Competizione or just Assetto Corsa?

-Assetto Corsa and Assetto Corsa Competizione have their differences and today we’re going to focus purely on Assetto Corsa, which allows mods where Competizione does not.
+Assetto Corsa and Assetto Corsa Competizione have their differences and today we’re going to focus purely on Assetto Corsa, which allows mods, whereas Assetto Corsa Competizione (ACC) does not.
 This is why, for example, the sim drifting community prefers Assetto Corsa.
-There are so many mods it’s amazing, although it’s always best to go with pre-vetted recommendations to ensure the quality is high and there are no potential security issues with the downloads.
-Another small caveat is that mods for Assetto Corsa drivers are available on the PC only.
+There are so many drift mods it’s amazing, although it’s always best to go with pre-vetted recommendations to ensure the quality is high and there are no potential security issues with the downloads (we’ve described the incredible ‘Golden Drift Spot Project’ as an example below).

-Inside the Assetto Corsa content folder, there are separate sub-folders relevant to where you’ll save the mod files.
-If you’ve downloaded a track mod, that’ll go into the tracks subfolder.
-There’s also a sub-folder for cars, drivers, weather, and so on.
-Usually, you unzip the zip file to the appropriate subfolder.
+Inside the Assetto Corsa content folder, there are separate subfolders relevant to where you’ll save the mod files.
+If you’ve downloaded a track mod, you’ll save it in the tracks subfolder.
+There’s a sub-folder for each type of mod: for cars, drivers, weather, and so on.

 There is always an easier way, of course.
 That easier way is Assetto Corsa Content Manager.